 Child Care Nutrition Specialist in Tampa, FL

 Julia Barriga, MD, PA, and her team of pediatric specialists provide numerous healthcare services to families in Tampa, FL.
 One of the most important ways to keep your children in good health is through nutrition.
-Here is everything you may want to know about the importance of child care nutrition and how our child care nutrition specialists in Tampa, FL can help you!
+Here is everything you may want to know about the importance of childcare nutrition and how our childcare nutrition specialists in Tampa, FL can help you!
 We are conveniently located at 5001 East Busch Blvd Tampa, FL 33617.
-For more information, please call us or request an appointment online.
+For more information, contact us or request an appointment online.

 Table of Contents:

 Our mission is to ensure your children stay healthy and happy through infancy all the way to late adolescence.
 Some of the empathetic, patient-focused healthcare services offered at our clinic include comprehensive child wellness checks, newborn care, immunizations, management of chronic conditions, developmental screenings, health education, and more.

 Nutrition is an incredibly important factor in the proper growth and development of your children.
 A well-balanced, nutrient-dense diet allows your children to stay in optimal health, protects against malnourishment, and keeps your children energized and strong.
 A few of the most beneficial nutrients for your children include the following list below.

 • Calcium: promotes strong bones

 • Healthy fats: help in vitamin absorption

 • Folate: proper growth and development of cells

 • Vitamin A: improves eye and skin health

 • Fiber: important for digestive and cardiovascular health